Welcome to the 187th Tablescape Thursday!

 For this Tablescape Thursday, I’m sharing another spring setting.
 This tablescape would also work well as a table setting for Easter, too.

 Found these cute bunny planters for the centerpiece at Tuesday Morning.
 They were only $7 each.
-Remember the TM shopping trip we took in THIS post.

 It’s been a long time since I’ve used this vintage 60′s Metlox china.
 The pattern is Poppytrail, Sculptured Daisy.
 I found it one day antiquing.
 I had just added on the porch and it seemed the perfect dishware for sunny days on a screened-in porch.